If you're a newly qualified teacher (NQT) or about to qualify, you need to start applying for your first teaching job...

 - forget to have good examples from your teaching experience.
 You must back up any statement with evidence.

-- be honest as they want to see who you genuinely are as a professional.
+- be honest as they want to see who you genuinely are.